 Automating Farm equipment

 Farm automation helps with making a farm more efficient and productive, while reducing emissions and carbon footprint, making them ecologically friendly.
 Though this industry is very new, there has been major growth over the past years, because of the growth in population and the need to harvest faster.
 There are many different technologies when it comes to automated farming equipment - harvest robots, drones, weeding, and autonomous tractors.

 Automating farm equipment also has many consumer benefits - customers are starting to look for more organic products and sustainably made products.
 If we use automated machines then the produce will be provided quickly and hence will be fresher.
-Labour is needed to grow a farm and many farmers have problems with finding people to work for them.
+Labor is needed to grow a farm and many farmers have problems with finding people to work for them.

 Therefore, many farmers are looking to move towards automated products as well.
 There are many AI companies that have created products and machines to help farmers switch to automated farming - one such company is Abundant Robotics.
 They are the world's first robotic apple harvest.
 Harvesting is the most difficult part of farming, and abundant robotics made that a seamless task.
 How it works is that - there is a vacuum which sucks up the apples, that are ready for harvest.
 The following video will show the robot in action:

 Another company that has also created automated farm equipment is Bear Flag Robotics.
 Bear flag robotics is a company that makes driverless automated tractors.
 Farmers can personalize the route the tractors travel in and farmers can also remotely start and stop the tractor to avoid any collisions.